 What is the best way to convince a future employer to hire you?
 Well, a well-writing computer science resume objective could do that trick.
 Make it sound like a summary of your knowledge.
-Well, the objective is your ‘hello’ message that convinces that your skills are relative to the job you are seeking.
+Well, the objective is your ‘hello’ message that convinces you that your skills are relative to the job you are seeking.
 Pitch your expertise as the number one selling point and you’ll get the attention you need.
-Put it to the top and it will jump right out of resume.
+Put it to the top and it will jump right out of the resume.

 While many employers seek specialists with strong computer science skills, your science degree could still have a second priority.
 Why?
-According to Burning Glass Technologies report, only 18 percent of all computer science jobs request a computer science degree.
+According to experts in this TechBeacon article, computer science degrees are not that relevant anymore.
 That’s a fact.

 Thus, for a specialist in programming or data analysis, a computer science degree is a must.
 For all other categories, the real-world experience could be right at home.
-Have you joined a university club or develop your skills on your own?
+Have you joined a university club or developed your skills on your own?
 Big points to you.
 Make sure it shines in your computer science undergraduate resume.
 The same is true for a computer science internship resume.